vegancat/next-pwa/README.md

 One example is using Firebase hosting service to host those files statically.
 You can automate the copy step using scripts in your deployment workflow.

 > For security reasons, you must host these files directly from your domain.
-If the content is delivered using a redirect, the browser will refuse to run the service worker.
+If the content is delivered using a redirect, the browser will refuse to run the Service Worker.

 ### Option 2: Use Custom Server